-To the City Council and Management City of Grosse Pointe Woods, Michigan
+To the Honorable Mayor and Members of City Council City of Grosse Pointe Woods, Municipal Court

-We have audited the financial statements of the City of Grosse Pointe Woods, Michigan (the "City") as of and for the year ended June 30, 2020 and have issued our report thereon dated November 19, 2020.
-Professional standards require that we provide you with the following information related to our audit, which is divided into the following sections:
+We have audited the financial statement of the City of Grosse Pointe Woods, Municipal Court (the "Court") as of and for the year ended June 30, 2020 and have issued our report thereon dated November 23, 2020.
+Professional standards require that we provide you with the following information related to our audit.